-This Master Plan was developed to define TSM&O needs and priorities, and represents a complete TSM&O resource for the three-county MetroPlan Orlando planning area, The Master Plan is the mechanism for identifying TSM&O-related needs to be incorporated into the 2050 Metropolitan Transportation Plan (MTP), building on other planning efforts such as MetroPlan Orlando's Intelligent Transportation Systems (ITS) Master Plan (2017), Connected and Automated Vehicle (CAV) Readiness Study (2020), and 2045 MTP.
+This Master Plan was developed to define TSM&O needs and priorities for the three-county MPO area.
+The Master Plan serves as a means of identifying the TSM&O-related needs that will be incorporated into the 2050 Metropolitan Transportation Plan (MTP), building on other planning efforts such as MetroPlan Orlando's Intelligent Transportation Systems (ITS) Master Plan, Connected and Automated Vehicle (CAV) Readiness Study, and 2045 MTP.